 As much as we enjoyed our time at this hotel we have one main caveat about the citizenM Schiphol: neither the toilet nor the shower are well separated from the rest of the room, meaning privacy is near non-existent.
 As such, this hotel is good choice for those traveling solo, and for couples who are really comfortable with one another.
 It’s not a great option for friends who want to share a room, or couples who are still in that ‘getting to know you’ stage.

 Even if you don’t have an early or late flight that necessitates staying at the airport, we’d suggest the citizenM if you only have one night in Amsterdam as it’s just so convenient.
-You can arrive, drop your bag, and start exploring the city without having to spend time navigating to a city centre hotel.
+You can arrive, drop your bag, and start exploring the city without having to spend time navigating to a city center hotel.

 Other options to stay in Amsterdam: